JRC1995/Wide-Residual-Network/README.md

 The official implementation can be found: [here](https://github.com/szagoruyko/wide-residual-networks).

+# Description of old Model:
+(see inside OLD foler)

 I trained a 16-4 WRN 3,3 type block (with dropout) with batch size 120.
 Any L layered WRN 3,3 type block with K widening factor block can be constructed by simply changing the value of the variables 'layers' and 'K' in the code.

 I acheived an accuracy of about 90.15% which is quite low compared to the state of art performance an WRN is supposed to acheive.